 - Thursday, December 2 – Quiet/silence

-Registration is open for the first four sessions now (use the form below to sign up) and will open for the final three later in the year.
+Registration is open for the first four sessions now (see the events page) and will open for the final three later in the year.

 Happy (pressure-free) lit enjoyment!